mellymelz/recipes/dinner/Mug Dahl.md

 ## Method

-Boil lentils and 3 cups of water then reduce to medium heat, cover and cook 30 minutes.
+- Boil lentils and 3 cups of water then reduce to medium heat, cover and cook 30 minutes.
 Add extra cup of water as needed.
-When lentils are soft cover and let stand.
+- When lentils are soft cover and let stand.
 There will be a little water left.

-In a seperate pan, heat oil on med high.
+- In a seperate pan, heat oil on med high.
 Add the cumin seed and crackle.
-Add onion and cook until translucent.
+- Add onion and cook until translucent.
-Add remaining ingredients except lemon juice, sugar and cilantro.
+- Add remaining ingredients except lemon juice, sugar and cilantro.
-Cook a couple minutes then add to the lentil pot.
+- Cook a couple minutes then add to the lentil pot.
-Now add the sugar, lemon juice and cilantro.
+- Now add the sugar, lemon juice and cilantro.
 Bring to a boil, then immediately turn heat off and let stand ten minutes.

+### Notes

 Saucyness is dependant on how much water in the lentils, so you if are a saucy girl like me more water is better.